goradd/got/README.md

 Example: `{{: "myTemplate.inc" }}`

-### Named Fragments
+### Defined Fragments
-Named fragments start a block of text that can be included later in a template.
+Defined fragments start a block of text that can be included later in a template.
 The included text will be sent as is, and then processed in whatever mode the template processor is in, as if that text was simply inserted into the template at that spot.
 The fragment can be defined any time before it is included, including being defined in other include files.
+You can add optional parameters to a fragment that will be substituted for placeholders when the fragment is used.
+You can have up to 9 placeholders ($1 - $9).
+Parameters should be separated by commas, and can be surrounded by quotes if needed.
-- `{{< fragName }}` or `{{begin fragName }}`Start a block called "fragName".
+- `{{< fragName }}` or `{{define fragName }}`Start a block called "fragName".
 The name is NOT surrounded by quotes, and cannot contain any whitespace in the name.
 Blocks are ended with a `{{end}}` tag.
 The end tag must be just like that, with no spaces inside the tag.
-- `{{> fragName }}` or `{{putfragName }}` Substitute this tag for the given named fragment.
-If a named fragment is not defined with the given name, got will panic and stop compiling.
+- `{{> fragName param1,param2,...}}` or `{{put fragName param1,param2,...}}` or just `{{fragName param1,param2,...}}`  Substitute this tag for the given defined fragment.
+If a defined fragment is not defined with the given name, got will panic and stop compiling. param1, param2, ... are optional parameters that will be substituted for $1, $2, ... in the defined fragment.

 #### Example
 ```go